 Let us see how to setup iCloud email first.
 Open Windows Email App.
 Click on Email Settings icon (gear) > Settings > Manage Accounts > Add Account > Choose an account > iCloud > add your iCloud account.

-On Windows Mail left sidebar, you can see new iCloud account with inbox and other related folders under iCloud account.
+On Windows Mail left sidebar, you can see a new iCloud account with inbox and other related folders under the iCloud account.